sorrowless/battery_systray/README.md

-# battery_systray
-Simple system tray widget that show battery status.
+Batticon is Simple system tray widget that show battery status.
 Written with GTK 3.
 To use, just place it where you want and start.
 Themes can be placed in:
 ~/.config/battery_systray/themes/